CERTCC/Vultron/docs/reference/formal_protocol/transitions.md

     message $x$ in state $s$.
 It is a transmission if $x$ is from $M_{ij}$ and a reception if $x$ is from $M_{ji}$.

-In this section, we describe the transition functions for the RM, EM, and CVD Case processes, respectively.
-Note that while the RM process is largely independent of the other two process models, the EM and CVD process models have some noteworthy interactions, which we will cover in detail.

 !!! tip "Notation Conventions on this Page"